 Whilst the refit is carried out United’s existing GlobalBusiness and Global First cabins have been rebranded as United Polaris business and United Polaris first respectively.

-c) A redesigned in flight service with improvements to in flight dining, bedding and amenities.
+United promises a redesigned in-flight service with improvements to in-flight dining, bedding and amenities.

 These have launched this week and should now be available on all flights to London Heathrow, regardless of the aircraft used.